Professional Liability Insurance

 Professional liability insurance

-Professional liability insurance, also called errors and omissions insurance, protects small businesses against the costs of client lawsuits over unsatisfactory work.
+Professional liability insurance, also called errors and omissions insurance or E&O insurance, protects small businesses against the costs of client lawsuits over unsatisfactory work.

-Why is professional liability insurance important?
+Why is professional liability insurance important for small businesses?

 Professional liability insurance is designed for businesses that make a living off their expertise.